Respiratory viruses: Wastewater monitoring dashboard: Technical notes

 The signal level metric describes the most recent COVID-19, flu and RSV viral loads compared to values over the past year.
 For each sampling location, we use viral loads from all samples collected 1 year before the most recent sampling period, to:

-- calculate the 25th and 75th percentiles, and
+- calculate the 25th and 75th percentiles

 - establish lower and upper cutoff values